ariel-walley/Chore-Door/README.md

 Simple online game created with JavaScript, CSS, and HTML

 # Introduction
 This project was created as part of the Codeacademy project aimed at enhancing skills in Javascript.
-The official Codeademy version can be found <a href="https://s3.amazonaws.com/codecademy-content/projects/chore-door/chore-door-final/index.html" target="_blank">at this link</a>
+The official Codeademy version can be found [at this link](https://s3.amazonaws.com/codecademy-content/projects/chore-door/chore-door-final/index.html).

 This version of Chore Door was created independently of Codecademy's instructions to improve independent learning and creative problem-solving.